AGE AND YOUR VISION

 Vision Problems for Teenagers and Young Adults (13 to 39 years old)

-A child's vision begins to stabilise during their teenage years.
-However, be wary that myopia can worsen during puberty.
-If there is a change in a child’s vision, an initial checkup is recommended.
-If a professional diagnoses anything — such as short-sightedness and prescribes prescription glasses — regular checkups should be arranged thereafter.
+If there is a change in a child’s vision, a vision test is recommended.
+If a professional diagnoses anything — such as short-sightedness and prescribes prescription eyeglasses — regular checkups should be arranged thereafter.
+Look out for squinting, a common facial appearance that occurs when short-sightedness develops.

 As we grow older, our activities change, but we may still suffer from similar vision problems, just with a different root cause.
 Working in front of a computer screen all day or working outdoors can also have a negative impact on our vision.